Aayushk26/Convolutional-Neural-Networks-Intro/README.md

 - The model was trained on 8000 images of cats and dogs.
 - Final accuracy achieved was about 90 %
 - Accuracy of 99% was achieved without using augmentation, this is a case of overfitting.
-- The 89 % accuracy is achieved by setting the epochs> 25
+- The 91 % accuracy is achieved by setting the epochs=30.
+It takes a long time for it to run.